Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Experiments

 Finally, in both cases, we observe that $\Delta$ sometimes spikes on the very last layers.
 This is possibly due to the fact that, as the models must switch to predicting a concrete next token on these layers, and this is likely different for the compared conditions, they must represent different superficial information at the very end.

-In sum, just at the generic-ID-peak benchmark, the LLMs start building structures that make subordinated and coordinated sentences diverge in representation, with the representations of the more richly structured subordinated sentences becoming more predictive of the simpler coordinated sentences than the reverse.
+In sum, at the generic-ID-peak, the LLMs start building structures that make subordinated and coordinated sentences diverge in representation, with the representations of the more richly structured subordinated sentences becoming more predictive of the simpler coordinated sentences than the reverse.
 On the other hand, no asymmetry is observed for the center-embedding vs.~right-branching contrast, and only a very weak divergence in $\Delta$ across the layers, in line with the strong semantic and structural similarity between the conditions.
-Again, this suggests a stronger sensitivity of the LLMs to formal vs.~functional contrasts in their deeper layers.
+Again, this suggests a stronger sensitivity of the LLMs to the nesting contrast in their deeper layers.